Single mom grant programs in Anchorage

 The Aleutian Association, intended to offer temporary financial aid to vulnerable families, contains money to pay essential family needs, like rent and childcare.
 Check out their website or reach them at (907) 276-2700 for some more information.

-The Abused Women’s Aid in Crisis is a service that supports women who are victims of domestic abuse greatly by providing them with temporary financial support, shelter, and intervention.
-So if you are a single mother who is a survivor of domestic abuse, to get registered, visit their website or call (907) 272-0100.
+The Abused Women’s Aid in Crisis (AWAIC) is a vital service for women who are victims of domestic abuse.
+It offers crucial support, including temporary financial aid, shelter, and intervention.
+For more information and to get in touch with AWAIC, visit their official website or call (907) 272-0100.

 Housing and Utility Assistance